TL;DR

 Whenever possible, review competencies before designing your practicum work.
 This doesn't mean letting competencies dictate everything—that leads to shallow, checkbox-driven experiences.
 Instead, think of competencies as lenses through which you'll view and document your work.

 Before starting a major project, identify which competencies it might address.
 Build reflection into your process so you're noticing competency connections in real time.
 Document specific examples as they happen, not weeks later when details have faded.
+If you're struggling with selecting which five competencies to focus on, doing this early review can prevent painful retrofitting later.

 This forward-thinking approach transforms competency documentation from an afterthought into an integrated learning practice.